 Guilt vs. Shame

-In working with tens of thousands of post-abortive individuals, our team finds it is often difficult for these hearts to resolve the issue of their post-abortive shame in having participated in abortion.
+It is often difficult for these hearts to resolve the issue of their post-abortive shame in having participated in abortion.
 Triggers like the birth of a subsequent child, learning the details of fetal development, losing another child through miscarriage, or a future understanding that they actually took part in the loss of their own child through abortion can intensify post-abortive shame.